 Just like anything else important and historical, the history of Uluwatu temple is documented on ancient lontar, palm leaf scrolls inscribed with ancient Balinese or Javanese letters.
 And in the case of Uluwatu temple, there are two lontars documenting the establishment of this important temple.

 The other lontar pretty much contains several similar aspects including mentions of the gate to heaven.
-According to this second lontar, Uluwatu was built – also in the 9th century – by a Hindu priest named Dang Hyang Nirartha, also known as Dang Hyang Dwijendra, the holy man who built a number of other important temples in Bali such as Tanah Lot.
+According to this second lontar, Uluwatu was built – in the 16th – by a Hindu priest named Dang Hyang Nirartha, also known as Dang Hyang Dwijendra, the holy man who built a number of other important temples in Bali such as Tanah Lot.
+However, this likely credits him to building the Padmasana shrines in Uluwatu, rather than the whole temple itself.

 Nirartha travelled to Bali on a pilgrimage journey as instructed by a Hindu high priest from the Daha Kingdom in East Java.
 Nirartha was given orders to build temples in Bali, whilst acting as a missionary to spread the teachings of Hinduism – the then principal religion in Java before Islam was introduced.